Enemy Combatants? Boston Bombers and Due Process Under the Law

 Declaration as an Enemy Combatant

 For the federal government to declare Tsarnaev an enemy combatant, they must prove he has tangible links to terrorist organizations.
-They have not done so, and the decision to read the 19-year-old his Miranda Rights is an indication that either no link exists or they haven’t be able to find one.
+They have not done so, and the decision to read the 19-year-old his Miranda Rights is an indication that either no link exists or they haven’t been able to find one.
 Regardless of what Senators in Washington, D.C. might believe, the man did not allegedly commit this atrocity at the behest of a terrorist organization real or imagined.
 Furthermore, the U.S. Supreme Court has never ruled on whether a U.S. citizen, taken into custody on our own soil, can be declared an enemy combatant, forfeit all his rights to due process and receive a one-way ticket to Guantanamo.

 There’s just no judicial precedent for it.